thetombrider/blog.thetombrider.xyz/_posts/aws/dea-kbrp/2025-03-12-fundamentals-engineering.md

 ## Foundations - Roles and Concepts

+There are many people in an organization who are involved with data.
+These are the main roles that can be found in an organization with their respective responsibilities and areas of interest.

 | Personas              | Responsibility                                                                 | Areas of Interest |
 |-----------------------|-----------------------------------------------------------------------------|-------------------|
 | Chief Data Officer (CDO) | Builds a culture of using data to solve problems and accelerate innovation | Data quality, data governance, data and artificial intelligence (AI) strategy, evangelizing the value of data to the business |